Dean Raven was born in Nottingham, United Kingdom, and now lives in Melbourne, Australia.

 I’d done a short course on screenwriting and wrote a few short film scripts, so I figured it was time to write a blockbuster screenplay.
 I’d never done a full movie script before so I decided I would tackle something familiar.
 The first thing that came to mind was Lovecraft.
 I love schlocky Lovecraft movies but I always thought there’s a market gap for strong movie adaptations of Lovecraft works.

-It worked pretty well.
-I was really happy with the amount of action and character development in the screenplay.
 And then I sat on it, not quite sure what to do with it.

 You didn’t want to market it?

-I did, but I knew as a novice screenwriter I had very little chance of selling it.
+I did, but I knew as a novice screenwriter I had little to no chance of selling it.
 So after a while, when I couldn’t stop thinking about the characters and what had happened to them, I decided it wouldn’t take much to pad out the script and turn it into a novel.
 And hey presto! – Dark Farm.

 What is your aim for Dark Farm and the Bringer of the Dark series?

 There’s obviously a longstanding Lovecraft universe out there, and Dark Farm is in some ways a sequel, in some ways a reboot of HP’s original world.
 It also adds new villains and monsters.
-My series is really about Kragn, a new primordial god, and all the new gods and monsters I create will lead towards Kragn’s plan for the universe and the Gates brothers’ defence of it.
+My series is really about Kragn, a primordial god, and all the new gods and monsters I create will lead towards Kragn’s plan for the universe and the Gates brothers’ defence of it.

 Dean Raven is represented by 939 Publishing, a division of Kidz@Heart Pty Ltd.